Orion Sun

-Tiffany Majette (born February 8, 1997), known professionally as Orion Sun, is an American singer-songwriter, multi-instrumentalist, and producer based in Philadelphia.
+Tiffany Maureen Majette, known professionally as Orion Sun, is an American singer-songwriter, multi-instrumentalist, and producer.
+Originally from New Jersey, Majette is currently based on the West Coast.

 Early life

 Tiffany Majette was born and raised in Mount Laurel, New Jersey in a conservative Christian home.
-At an early age she was inspired by the music at the Bethany Baptist Church.
+She grew up in a neighborhood named after civil rights activist Ethel Lawrence.
+At an early age, Majette was inspired by the music at the Bethany Baptist Church.
+Majette began songwriting at Lenape High School and was encouraged by her choir teacher to share her music more widely.
+Although she was accepted into Berklee College of Music, Majette was not able to attend for financial reasons.

 Career

+Majette's first job was working as a camp counselor for the YMCA where she led music extracurriculars.

 In Philadelphia, Majette became involved in an underground music collective called The Forest, until the death of a member caused the collective to disband.

 Majette posted her first song, "Voicemail," to YouTube in 2013.
-She released the mixtape A Collection of Fleeting Moments and Daydreams in 2020.
-In 2018, she released singles S T R E T C H and Nirvanaaa.
-Her debut LP, Hold Space for Me, was released in 2018 with Mom + Pop.
-In his review for Pitchfork, the critic Dani Blum wrote that the album was "stark [and] lightly poetic".
+She released the mixtape A Collection of Fleeting Moments and Daydreams in 2017.
+In 2018, Orion Sun released singles S T R E T C H and Nirvanaaa.
+Her debut LP, Hold Space for Me, was released in 2020 with Mom + Pop.
+In his review for Pitchfork, the critic Dani Blum wrote that the album was "stark [and] lightly poetic."

 In 2020, after being injured by police at a racial justice protest in her hometown, Majette wrote the song "Mama's Baby."
-She raised over $18,000 from the song's sales on Bandcamp, and donated the funds to Breonna Taylor's GoFundMe and the Loveland Foundation.
+She raised over $18,000 from the song's sales on Bandcamp and donated the funds to Breonna Taylor's GoFundMe and the Loveland Foundation.

+In 2022, Orion Sun released her debut EP, Getaway, which featured production and writing from Rostam Batmanglij, Nascent, Rodaidh McDonald, and Guapdad 4000.
+In 2023, she opened for Daniel Caesar for his Superpowers World Tour.
+In 2024, Orion Sun release two singles "Already Gone"and "Mary Jane."
+Her self-titled LP, Orion, was released on September 20, 2024, followed by her tour, The Rising Sun Tour.

+Musical style and influences

+Orion Sun makes music within the realms of alternative R&B and indie rock.
+As a songwriter, Majette explores themes of love, grief, isolation, and insecurity.
+Her influences include Nina Simone, Billie Holiday, and Ella Fitzgerald.

 Personal life

-Majette was kicked out of her home due to her sexuality.
-She later settled in Philadelphia.
-Majette identifies as a queer black woman.
+Majette is a queer Black woman.
+She was kicked out of her home due to her sexuality.